Strategic Initiatives

 Who Should Apply?

-RTAP is ideal for districts committed to fostering a more diverse teaching workforce and those seeking to strengthen the pipeline into hard-to-staff roles.
-We especially encourage participation from those looking to cultivate pipelines into special educator roles, ESL positions, early childhood classrooms, and secondary STEM positions.
+RTAP is ideal for districts committed to cultivating a more diverse teaching workforce and seeking to strengthen local pipelines into hard-to-staff roles, including but not limited to special educator roles, ESL positions, early childhood classrooms, and secondary STEM positions.

-MA's Department of Elementary & Secondary Education is the intermediary for all RTAPs in MA and serves as the authorizing agency to the state's Division of Apprentices in the Executive Office of Labor and Workforce Development.
-Districts must apply in partnership with an approved educator preparation provider (EPP) serving as the related technical instruction provider to ensure all participants are fully supported to meet all preparation and licensure requirements throughout the apprenticeship process.
+DESE reviews and approves all registered teacher apprenticeship programs in Massachusetts and serves as the intermediary and authorizing agency for the MA Division of Apprentices in the Executive Office of Labor and Workforce Development.
+LEAs must apply in partnership with an approved educator preparation provider (EPP) to ensure participants are fully supported to meet all state preparation and licensure requirements throughout the apprenticeship process.

 Contact